AR123456/financial-calculators/README.md

 ## An interactive savings plan creator

-## The Stack: Javascrpt, CSS and HTML
+## The Stack: Javascrpt, CSS, HTML, Bootstrap and Chart.js